-Special Rate Variation - application submitted
+Special Rate Variation

-If the special rate variation was approved it would eliminate proposed budget shortfalls by funding planned services, activities and actions outlined in the CSP, DP and OP.
-This means council's current asset management plans would remain fully funded.
+The special rate variation will eliminate proposed budget shortfalls by funding planned services, activities and actions outlined in the CSP, DP and OP.
+This means Council's current asset management plans would remain fully funded.
 The special rate variation scenarios allow for some enhanced services as desired by the community.
-This would see Council's target our road network, public space and our natural environment and waterways.
+This would see Council target our road network, public space and our natural environment and waterways.
 In response to community feedback received from the SRV engagement period Council modified the timing of expenditure to ensure that road maintenance works would be prioritised up front.